qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/default_jobs_actions.rst

 Same as `source-server`_, but adds an automatic reload feature.
 The web server watches the loader file of the exported source version (usually *source/script/<application>.js*), and triggers an automatic reload of the application in the browser if this changes.
-Can conveniently be used together with the `watch`_ job that automatically re-generates the loader file if the application classes change.
+You usually want to use this job together with the `watch`_ job (running separately) which automatically re-generates the loader when the application classes change.
 This way, both jobs work hand in hand to reload the most up-to-date version of the application in the browser whenever the source files change.
 If the generation fails, e.g. due to a syntax error, the loader is not updated and hence the browser not reloaded.

+Like with *source-server* the server prints at startup the URL to the application's index.html.
+If you want to load the application through the reload server it is *important that you use exactly this URL in your browser* (including the trailing ".../index.html").
+On requesting this URL the reload server will instrument the file with information necessary for the reload behavior.

 The reload feature can also be used when running the main application from the file system (with the *file://* protocol) or over a separate web server like Apache.
-In this case you just have to add the URL of the reload client script in the app's ``index.html``.
-E.g.
+In this case you just have to manually add the URL of the reload client script in the app's ``index.html``, e.g. adding

 ::

   <script type="text/javascript" src="http://localhost:44161/_active_reload/active_reload.js"/>

-assuming that ``44161`` is the port where the source server runs on.
-``/_active_reload/active_reload.js`` is the path to the reload client script.
-You then load the application over you standard web server.
+to the header section, assuming that ``44161`` is the port where the source server runs on.  */_active_reload/active_reload.js* is the URL path to the reload client script.
+You then load the application over your standard web server.
 Just the reload notification is handled over the source server.

 .. _pages/tool/generator/generator_default_jobs#source-httpd-config: